BetweenWalls/PD2-Singleplayer/README.md

 ## Modification
 If the items in this collection are insufficient, you may want to look into [text modding](https://d2mods.info/forum/viewtopic.php?f=4&t=34455).
 By modifying the game's text files, you can spawn items via custom cube recipes, adjust the ranges for affixes that can appear on items, and much more.
 Here are the basic steps:

-1. Extract the game's text files from *pd2data.mpq* (found in *Diablo II/ProjectD2*) using an [MPQ editor and D2 listfile](http://www.zezula.net/en/mpq/download.html) - the text files will be in */data/global/excel*
+1. Extract the game's text files from **pd2data.mpq** (found in **Diablo II/ProjectD2**) using an [MPQ editor and D2 listfile](http://www.zezula.net/en/mpq/download.html) - the text files will be in **/data/global/excel**
-2. Edit whichever files you want (for example, *CubeMain.txt* includes the cube recipes)
+2. Edit whichever files you want (for example, **CubeMain.txt** includes the cube recipes)
     * This is best done in a spreadsheet program since the files have tab-separated data
-3. Copy the edited files to your game directory inside a new folder structure: *Diablo II/ProjectD2/data/global/excel*
+3. Copy the edited files to your game directory inside a new folder structure: **Diablo II/ProjectD2/data/global/excel**
-4. Create (and run) a new shortcut for PlugY.exe with additional commands in the target field so that the game uses your edited text files: -direct -txt
+4. Create (and run) a new shortcut for **PlugY.exe** with additional commands in the target field so that the game uses your edited text files: -direct -txt

-These steps have already been done for this collection - the game's text files are in *Diablo II\ProjectD2\data\global\excel\modpacks* along with modified text files from the "testing" modpack in the above folder.
+These steps have already been done for this collection - the game's text files are in **Diablo II\ProjectD2\data\global\excel\modpacks** along with modified text files from the "testing" modpack in the above folder.

-After getting whatever items you want via the "testing" modpack or other modifications, simply run the original PlugY.exe file to make the game run normally.
+After getting whatever items you want via the "testing" modpack or other modifications, simply run the original **PlugY.exe** file to make the game run normally.
 The original game files aren't changed so you can experiment with text mods like this without fear of messing something up.

 ## Modpacks
+[Modpacks](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks) are custom game modifications.
+They can alter the game in a variety of ways and have different purposes, such as streamling testing or improving normal gameplay.
+Some modpacks may be minimalist (only adding minor quality-of-life features and fixing bugs) while others may be major overhauls with significant balance changes or new features.

-The ["testing"](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks/testing) modpack is setup by default to help with acquiring specific items.
-If your Diablo II installation is in *C:\Program Files (x86)* (the default location) you'll only need to launch the *PlugY.exe (modded)* shortcut to get access to several useful cube recipes from the "testing" modpack:
+The ["testing"](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks/testing) modpack is setup by default to help with acquiring specific items for more thorough testing.
+It is not designed for normal gameplay - when used alongside the item pack, it trivializes item acquisition.
+If your Diablo II installation is in **C:\Program Files (x86)** (the default location) you'll only need to launch the **PlugY.exe (modded)** shortcut to get access to several useful cube recipes from the "testing" modpack:
 * reroll any non-crafted item with Horadrim Orb
 * duplicate most items with Key, duplicate jewels with Jewel Fragments
 * use crafted items as ingredients for crafting recipes